turbaevsky/indicators/doc/PI_DB_TS.md

 ![](pic/pa16.PNG)
 ![](pic/pa17.PNG)

-There are few different style to visualise the results.
+There are few different style to visualize the results.

 ![](pic/pa18.PNG)
 ![](pic/pa19.PNG)

-The prinable version of the LTT report will be prodused and can be downloaded by pressing the buttons in the top menu.
+The printable version of the LTT report will be produced and can be downloaded by pressing the buttons in the top menu.

 It is _one of the most important report_ to be shared through top management.